Sale Alert — Early Black Friday mattress sales are live.

 Mattress TypeAverage Price

 If you don’t need the extra support or higher performance, opting for an all-foam mattress can save you some cash compared to a hybrid mattress.
-Here is a quick list of foam mattresses under $1000 for a queen.
+Here is our list of the best affordable mattresses under $1,000.

 2. Slightly More Motion Transfer